andrewteall/pi-eeprom-programmer/software/README.md

 ## __License__
-This project is licensed under the [MIT-0 License](../LICENSE).
+This software project is licensed under the [MIT-0 License](LICENSE).
 You are free to use, modify, and distribute the project according to the terms of the license.